Rhode Island Teacher Requirements for Audiologists and Speech-Language Pathologists

 - Demonstration of meeting the Content Competencies as prescribed by the ASHA;

-- Professionals prepared in a program where the language of instruction was not English must achieve a passing score of 64 on the Versant Pro Speaking and Writing English assessments.
+- Applicants prepared in a program where the language of instruction was not English must achieve a passing score of 64 on the Versant Pro Speaking and Writing English assessments.

 A one year emergency permit can be issued to individuals who do not meet requirements for the professional certification to assume regular employment in a specific school district in Rhode Island.
 The one year emergency permit is issued at the request of a local school superintendent after he/she has documented that the services of a fully certified educator are unavailable.